vinipachecov/Unifra/2017/Second-Semester/README.md

 ## Databases III
 More generic discipline to check more perspectives of datbases such as data-warehouses.

 My final project is a simple software to manage a supplements store.
-It is using FireBird, PostgreSQL and I'll insert what is possible with MOngoDB.
+It is using FireBird, PostgreSQL and I'll insert what is possible with MongoDB.
 Developed in Java with JavaFX in Netbeans Project.